-How do I keep in contact with friends and family ?
+How do I keep in contact with friends and family?

-If you are planning to bring your mobile phone with you, make sure it can be used in the UK.
+Make sure you can use your mobile phone in the UK before leaving your country.
 If you continue to use your non-UK SIM card you should find out what extra charges your phone company might make for using your data abroad.
 Some companies can charge a lot of money for international calls and data usage.